 5. A notebook or bullet journal

-We’re all guilty of spending most of our days staring at a screen and salespeople are no exception.
-To give your special salesperson a break and a chance to organize their thoughts, why not give into the bullet journal craze that’s all the rage right now?
+We’re all guilty of spending most of our days staring at a screen, and salespeople are no exception.
+To give your special salesperson a break and a chance to organize their thoughts, why not gift them a bullet journal?
 Who knows: maybe their sales notes will result in a brilliant pitch.

 Subscription-based gifts for salespeople

 Some gifts are worth giving again and again.
-These subscription-based services are awesome gifts for an individual salesperson or are worth sharing office-wide if your budget allows for it.
+These subscription-based services are awesome gifts for an individual salesperson or to share office-wide if your team works onsite.

 6. Snack boxes